 Olympic Villages generally cater to the convenience of the athlete, offering all the amenities of home, such as laundromat, florist, post office, bank, beauty salon and dining hall.
 They must abide by noise restrictions and curfews but do have some down time before the rigor of the Games begins.

 Planning to attend an Olympic Games in the next two or four years?
-Start learning the local language now with BRIC Language Systems.
+Start learning the local language now with BRIC Language Systems and be prepared for the best trip ever.